-Individual appointments can be made directly with the Counsellor every Monday, Wednesday and Thursday, or through the Front Office at other times.
+Individual appointments can be made directly with the Counsellor or through Mr. Henretty.

 School Counsellor Appointment

 When the School Counsellor, Ms Campos, is not in the school, students can make an appointment to see her at the Front Office, with their Year Adviser, or with the Head Teacher Wellbeing.